d1b1/node-mocha-shell/README.md

 Mocha Shell
 ================

-Simple shell to run node.js Apps and Mocha tests from the CLI.
+(Beta) Simple shell to run node.js Apps and Mocha tests from the CLI.

 This is a node module that provides a wrapper for a script that runs mocha programmatically, and will start an Express App.
 This process is